Brmanzo/ECS_150_Project_2_submission/REPORT.md

 ## Phase 4 Preemption

-In order to enable preemption within out user-thread library, we attempted to implement an alarm within a signal handler rather than blocking the signal using a mask.
-With our system, we would've paused the timer when disabling preempt, and restarted it by enabling preempts.
-However we were unable to get the signal to work as intended.
+In order to enable preemption within out user-thread library, we attempted to implement an itimer (that fires only once) within a signal handler, rather than blocking a constant signal using a mask.
+With our system, instead of pausing the timer, we would let it die (call signal handler).
+Then, the signal handler would refuse to reinitialize a timer until the global disable flag is switched off.
+Though we learned about signal masking before this plan was brewed, we decided to follow the advice of chapter 24.7.7 within the GNU Lib Manual ("Remembering Signals").
+To reenable a preempt, we would disable the flag then start another cycle of initializing the timer, then letting it die.
+Unfortunately, we were unable to get the itimer signal to work as intended.
+We are stumped on why the signals did not propagate, and setitimer gave an expected return value.
 We have included our implementation, but despite making a tester file, we cannot speak to the success of our preempt.c implement.

 ## Closing Remarks
 While we were unable to complete phase 4, we were able to solidify our